All Products

 Note

-By default, all SMC endpoints use HTTPS port 443.
-HTTP port 80 may not be supported.
+• By default, SMC domains use HTTPS protocol on port 443.
+HTTP protocol on port 80 may not be supported.

-2. Check whether the network service of the source server is normal.
+2. Check whether the network service of the source system is normal.

-1. Check whether the local network service of the source server is normal and whether the configurations such as the hosts file and Domain Name System (DNS) settings are valid.
+1. Check whether the local network service of the source system is normal, and whether the hosts, DNS, and other configurations are normal.

 Note

-3. Check whether the network connection from the source server to the SMC endpoint is normal.
+3. Check whether the network access from the source system to the SMC service domain is normal.

-1. Run the ping command in the source server to test whether the network connection from the source server to the SMC endpoint is normal.
+1. Use the ping command on the source system to test whether the network from the source system to the SMC service domain is normal.

-4. After the error is resolved, run the SMC client and retry the migration job.
+4. After the problem is resolved, run the SMC client again.
 For more information, see Run the SMC client.